GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Now, after you have learned how to compose comonads and write interpreters for domain-specific languages based on algebraic types, you are ready to obtain the black belt of functional programming.
-But if there are tools that allow to achieve the same with much less headache and with much more fun, as, for example, [Clojure](https://clojure.org), why bother?
+But if there are tools that allow to achieve the same with much less headache and with much more fun, such as [Clojure](https://clojure.org)...

 ##### Contract Programming

 Design by contract, elements of which could be found in [Eiffel](https://en.wikipedia.org/wiki/Eiffel_(programming_language)),